Randy Jurgensen: Original investigation

 Jurgensen was assigned the case in 1974 after the initial investigator Basil "Sleepy" Slepwitz retired.
 Numerous obstacles were placed in his way.
 Most notably, he was not allowed to visit the actual crime scene.
 He requested that any detective from other precincts notify him when any Muslim in the city was arrested.
 This was done so that he could interview the arrestee with the hopes that there might be a connection to others who were in the Mosque at the time of the shooting.
 After years of fruitless interviews, he got his break when Foster 2X Thomas was arrested on a credit card fraud charge.
 Thomas was a baker at the Mosque and present on the day of the Cardillo murder.
 Thomas eventually testified at the murder trial of Lewis 17X Dupree, who was acquitted after two trials.

 Second investigation

 In 2006, Jurgensen published his first book, Circle of Six, which is a recount of the Mosque incident and subsequent investigation.
 After the book was released, NYPD Commissioner Ray Kelly launched a new investigation.
 Kelly was an NYPD sergeant at the time of the mosque occurrence and knew Jurgensen.
 In 2012, the NYPD announced that the investigation had yielded no new evidence.

-Campaign to honour Cardillo
+Campaign to honor Cardillo

 Jurgensen was active in the campaign to have a street in New York City renamed after Patrolman Cardillo, which was eventually achieved in 2015 when the street in front of the Police Academy in Queens was renamed 'Patrolman Philip Cardillo Way'.